 Matthew Brady; Thomas Jeffries; Alexander Pearce; Jack Donahoe; the Ribbon Boys; Edward Davis; William Westwood; Martin Cash.

 Bushranging in this era took on a dramatically different character, and shaped what the conventional understanding of bushranging was.
-It was in this period that highway robbery became the normal modus operandi for bushrangers.
-Now the targets were not the merchants and individuals so much as the mail coaches and gold escorts.
+It was in this period that highway robbery became the most common modus operandi for bushrangers.
+However, now the targets were not the merchants and individuals so much as mail coaches and gold escorts.

 Notable bushrangers of this era

-Captain Melville; Rocky Whelan; Frank Gardiner; Johnny Gilbert; Ben Hall; Captain Thunderbolt; Daniel Morgan; Harry Power
+Captain Melville; Rocky Whelan; Frank Gardiner; Johnny Gilbert; Ben Hall; Fred Ward (Captain Thunderbolt); Daniel Morgan; Harry Power

 Notable bushrangers of this era

-Captain Midnight; Andrew George Scott; Ned Kelly; Johnny Campbell; Paddy Kenniff; Jimmy Governor
+Captain Midnight; Andrew George Scott (Captain Moonlite); Ned Kelly; Johnny Campbell; Paddy Kenniff; Jimmy Governor

-The last of the bushranging gangs was that of Jessie Hickman, the lady bushranger, who operated up to the 1930s.
+The last of the bushranging gangs was that of Jessie Hickman, the “Lady Bushranger”, who operated up to the 1930s.
 Their crimes were mostly stock theft, and Hickman resided in a cave in order to hide from the police.
-Acts of bushranging would pop up from time to time but Hickman was really the last to do so for a prolonged period.
+Acts of bushranging would pop up from time to time but Hickman was really the last noteworthy example.